Von Ward named William Monroe boys soccer coach

 “Believe it or not, I didn’t grow up playing soccer,” Ward said.
 “My love was football and lacrosse.
 It wasn’t until that trip that I fell in love with soccer.”

-Ward was immediately consumed by the “beautiful game,” learning all of the sport's idiosyncrasies.
-He started coaching his three young sons in youth soccer organizations throughout Central Virginia, including his hometown program with the Greene County Parks and Recreation.
+Ward was immediately consumed by the “beautiful game,” learning all of the sport’s idiosyncrasies.
+He started coaching his three young sons in youth soccer organizations throughout Central Virginia, including his hometown program with the Greene County Parks and Recreation department.

 That exposure helped Ward’s love for the sport grow.

-That hope became a reality five years ago, when former head coach Mike Dunn offered him a spot on his staff as the junior varsity boys coach.
+That hope became a reality five years ago, when former head coach Matt Dunn offered him a spot on his staff as the junior varsity boys coach.

 “Of course, I said yes,” Ward said.
-“To this day, I’m grateful of the opportunity he gave me.
+“To this day, I’m grateful for the opportunity he gave me.
 He was a great coach.”

-This spring, Ward will fulfill his dream of leading the Greene Dragons' varsity boys program.
+This spring, Ward will fulfill his dream of leading the Dragons’ varsity boys program.

 “As the coach, I’m going to focus on what the program has been focusing on the past few seasons,” Ward said.
 “That’s aggressive defending with controlling attack and maybe a few other secrets in between.”